#ReliefPH: Help communities affected by Tropical Depression Agaton

 Boy Scouts of the Philippines – Tacloban City Council

-Boy Scouts of the Philippines – Tacloban City Council is organizing a donation drive to help families affected by the Typhoon Agaton.
+Boy Scouts of the Philippines – Tacloban City Council is organizing a donation drive to help families affected by the Tropical Depression Agaton.

 The scouts are accepting in-kind donations such as: